 When the tooth has been properly prepared, the endodontist fills the root canals with a rubber-like material called gutta-percha filling.
 The pulp chamber is packed with cotton, and a temporary filling is used to seal the opening.
 During a succeeding visit, your endodontist removes the temporary filling, fills the pulp chamber with a core buildup, and then repairs the tooth with a filling or crown.
 During this visit, your endodontist will also check for root canal procedure complications such as infection.

 Post-procedure InformationRoot canal procedures have earned a misleading reputation for pain.
 The reality is that in most cases the pain after a root canal treatment is less than the throbbing that you would experience by leaving damaged root canals untreated.

-If you are concerned about post-surgery pain, discuss your fears regarding root canal surgery with your endodontist prior to treatment.
+If you are concerned about post-surgery pain, discuss your fears regarding root canal surgery with your endodontist prior to treatment at our Aurora dental office.
 There are a variety of sedation dentistry methods that can be used to make your experience more comfortable and stress-free.